How Careers in Art Can Empower Marginalized Voices and Drive Social Change

 Professional Organizations

-There are numerous organizations in various arts that offer more insight into working in those fields.
+Numerous organizations in various arts offer more insight into working in those fields.
 A sample list includes:

 - Americans for the Arts